eser/darty-react-app/README.md

 ## Features

-* Transforms ES2015+Typescript into browser-compatible JavaScript code.
+* Transforms ES2015+Typescript files with .ts/.tsx extension into browser-compatible JavaScript code.
-* Module bundling with webpack to enable modularity.
 * Upcoming CSSNext standards ready for today (see [cssnext.io](http://cssnext.io/)).
+* Module bundling with webpack to pack everything into modules.
+* SASS compilation of .scss files.
-* Minification for CSS and JavaScript.
+* Minification for stylesheets and scripts.
-* Hot module reloading on React JSX, Typescript and CSS sources.
+* Hot module reloading and continous development environment.
-* Isomorphic between server and client.
+* Isomorphic/Universal codebase between server and client.
 * Unit-testing-ready environment.
 * IntelliSense support on TypeScript.
+* React and Redux DevTools support.
 * ~~JavaScript and CSS hinter and coding style checker.~~ (not ready yet)

-## Architecture
+## Architecture and Libraries

 * React for rendering components.
 * React Router for SPA routing.
 * Redux for state management.
+* Bootstrap, Font-Awesome and jQuery included.
+* Mocha for tests, ESLint for linting.

 ## Quick start